top of page

 Executive Contributor Michele Molitor

-Perfectionism is one of the most pervasive challenges faced by leaders today.
+What is one of the most universal challenges faced by leaders today?
+Perfectionism.
 A staggering 92% of people struggle with some form of perfectionism.
-Many of us believe that if we achieve perfection, we will also achieve happiness and success.
-However, this belief is often the very thing holding us back from thriving leadership and healthy workplace cultures.
-Perfectionism doesn’t just affect individuals.
-It ripples out and negatively impacts entire organizations.
+Many of us believe that if we can achieve perfection, we will also achieve the success, peace of mind, and joy that we seek.
+Yet, this belief is often the very thing holding us back from thriving leadership and healthy workplace cultures.
+Perfectionism doesn’t just affect individuals—it ripples out and negatively impacts entire organizations.

 Woman in light blue long sleeves felling terrified